 “I like chicken a lot because chicken is generous – that is to say, it’s obedient.
 It will do whatever you tell it to do. “ — Maya Angelou

-These days, organic farming and greener living has become more than just buzzwords.
+These days, organic farming and greener living have become more than just buzzwords.
 We’re all looking for ways to go greener, give back to the environment, and lead healthier lives.
 You may be surprised to know that there’s a great way to take care of yourself, the environment, and others.
-If you’ve been considering living a more sustainable life, you should look into raising chickens.

-Raising chickens does take some work.
-If you’re intimidated by the prospect of it, or on the fence about keeping livestock in your yard, these wonderful benefits of chickens might get you over it (the fence that is).
+Raising backyard chickens does take some work.
+If you’re intimidated by the prospect of it or on the fence about keeping livestock in your yard, these wonderful benefits of chickens might get you over it (the fence that is).

 10 Benefits of Chickens